Dissolution of the Soviet Union: Western republics

-On 21 January 1990, Rukh organized a 300 mi human chain between Kyiv, Lviv, and Ivano-Frankivsk.
+On 21 January 1990, Rukh organized a 300 mi human chain between Kiev, Lviv, and Ivano-Frankivsk.
 Hundreds of thousands joined hands to commemorate the proclamation of Ukrainian independence in 1918 and the reunification of Ukrainian lands one year later (1919 Unification Act).
 On 23 January 1990, the Ukrainian Greek-Catholic Church held its first synod since its liquidation by the Soviets in 1946 (an act which the gathering declared invalid).
 On 9 February 1990, the Ukrainian Ministry of Justice officially registered Rukh.
-However, the registration came too late for Rukh to stand its own candidates for the parliamentary and local elections on 4 March.
-At the 1990 elections of people's deputies to the Supreme Council (Verkhovna Rada), candidates from the Democratic Bloc won landslide victories in western Ukrainian oblasts.
+However, the registration came too late for Rukh to field its own candidates for the parliamentary and local elections on 4 March.
+At those 1990 elections of people's deputies to the Supreme Council (Verkhovna Rada), candidates from the Democratic Bloc won landslide victories in western Ukrainian oblasts.
 A majority of the seats had to hold run-off elections.
 On 18 March, Democratic candidates scored further victories in the run-offs.
 The Democratic Bloc gained about 90 out of 450 seats in the new parliament.

 On 6 April 1990, the Lviv City Council voted to return St. George Cathedral to the Ukrainian Greek Catholic Church.
 The Russian Orthodox Church refused to yield.
 On 29–30 April 1990, the Ukrainian Helsinki Union disbanded to form the Ukrainian Republican Party.
 On 15 May the new parliament convened.
 The bloc of conservative communists held 239 seats; the Democratic Bloc, which had evolved into the National Council, had 125 deputies.
 On 4 June 1990, two candidates remained in the protracted race for parliament chair.
 The leader of the Communist Party of Ukraine (CPU), Volodymyr Ivashko, was elected with 60 percent of the vote as more than 100 opposition deputies boycotted the election.
 On 5–6 June 1990, Metropolitan Mstyslav of the U.S.-based Ukrainian Orthodox Church was elected patriarch of the Ukrainian Autocephalous Orthodox Church (UAOC) during that Church's first synod.
 The UAOC declared its full independence from the Moscow Patriarchate of the Russian Orthodox Church, which in March had granted autonomy to the Ukrainian Orthodox church headed by the Metropolitan Filaret.

 On 22 June 1990, Volodymyr Ivashko withdrew his candidacy for leader of the Communist Party of Ukraine in view of his new position in parliament.
 Stanislav Hurenko was elected first secretary of the CPU.
 On 11 July, Ivashko resigned from his post as chairman of the Ukrainian Parliament after he was elected deputy general secretary of the Communist Party of the Soviet Union.
 The Parliament accepted the resignation a week later, on 18 July.
 On 16 July Parliament overwhelmingly approved the Declaration on State Sovereignty of Ukraine – with a vote of 355 in favour and four against.
 The people's deputies voted 339 to 5 to proclaim 16 July a Ukrainian national holiday.